Y

 Children

 Yorkiepoos are very gentle, loving, and affectionate companions for children of all ages.
 It is important to be aware that such a small dog may not withstand a lot of rough play from younger children.
-It may be better to own this small breed in a household with older children who can be taught to gently care for this dog.
+It may be better to have this small breed in a household with older children who can be taught to gently care for this dog.
 If you do have younger children and a Yorkiepoo, closely monitor all interactions and be prepared to intervene if the situation becomes dangerous.

 Similar Dogs